-cify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how ssured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies Certified Public c Expenditures (CPE) of Local Government Agencies. the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFF 3.51(b).
-(Indicate source of revenue for CPEs in Item I-4-b.) is assured that t that the certified the CPE is based on total computable costs for waiver services; and, (c) how the state verifies d public expenditures are eligible for Federal financial participation in accordance with 42 CF d.
-Billing Validation Process.
-Describe the process for validating provider billings to produce the claim for federal financial participation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were provided:
+Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
+(Indicate source of revenue for CPEs in Item I-4-b.)